builders-garden/beearly/README.md

 The requirements you cat set are:

 - Solve a simple captcha step before joining
+- Insert an email address (to be collected)
 - Follow specific Farcaster channels
 - Follow specific Farcaster users
 - Have a minimum [Builder Score](https://talentprotocol.notion.site/Builder-Score-FAQ-4e07c8df13514ce79661ed0d776d4741) (powered by Talent Protocol)